XPRIZE/GLEXP-Team-KitkitSchool/README.md

 # Copy Resources Files #

 Now the environment is setup, but we are not ready to build the apps yet.
 Due to the large amount of resources, we could not put all the necessary resources into Githug.
 Instead, they are stored in Box folder.

 1. Library
-* target directory is library/app/src/main/assets
+* target directory is library/app/src/main/assets and library/app/src/main/res
-* copy files from resources/library/en/assets into the target directory for English version
-* copy files from resources/library/sw/assets into the target directory for Swahili version
+* copy files from each language pack into the target directory

 2. Book Viewer
 * target directory is bookviewer/Resources
-* copy files from resources/bookviewer/Resources into the target directory
+* copy files from each language pack into the target directory

 3. Main App
 * target directory is mainapp/Resources
-* copy files from resources/mainapp/Resources into the target directory
+* copy files from each language pack into the target directory
-* also copy pre-built library from resources/mainapp/cocos2d to mainapp/cocos2d
+* also copy pre-built library from cocos2d.tar.gz to mainapp/cocos2d

 # Build APKs #

-1. Apps built with Android Studio (Launcher, Lock Screen, Library)
+1. Apps built with Android Studio (Launcher, Lock Screen, Library, and other tools)

-We have to build unsigned-release APKs for Android Studio based apps.
-One way to do this is,
 - open the "Build Variants" tab at left-bottom
-- set the 'Build Variant' to release
+- set the 'Build Variant' of 'app' to swahiliDebug or englishDebug, respectively
+- build variant of kitkitlogger will be set automatically (swahiliRelease or englishRelease)
 - from the top menu, choose Build > Build APK

-Another way is to create a Gradle task by
-- open Run/Debug Configuration menu by press "app" button on the menu bar, then choose "Edit Configuration"
-- add a Gradle Task and give a name like "assemble"
-- run the task

-The resulting APK will be generated in app/build/outputs/apk/[appname]-release-unsigned.apk
+The resulting APK will be generated in app/build/outputs/apk/[appname]-[language]-debug.apk

 2. Apps based on cocos2d-x (Book Viewer, Main App)

-For those apps, a command line tool is used to generate signed-release APKs.
+For those apps, a command line tool is used to generate APKs.
-The key is pushed to Github - if you want to use your own key, change the keystore and proj.android/ant.properties

-The command is simple:
+The command is:
-> cocos compile -p android -m release
+> cocos compile -p android --android-studio

 in each app's directory.

-APK will be generated in bin/release/android
+APK will be generated in proj.android-studio/app/build/outputs/apk/[appname]-[language]-debug.apk

 # Language Settings #

 Some apps need to change a few lines of the source code or resource files to build a binary for the other language.

 1. Launcher and Lock Screen
-* They look at the system language and use the localized string accordingly, so you just need one binary for both languages.
+* choose build variants respectively.

 2. Library
-* As mentioned in the previous section, the whole assets need to be replaced
-    * resources/library/en/assets -> library/app/src/main/assets for English
-    * resources/library/sw/assets -> library/app/src/main/assets for Swahili
+* choose build variants respectively.
+* copy the resources as described above

 3. Book Viewer
+* copy the resources as described above
 * change line 7 of Classes/MainScene.h
     * for English
     > #define IS_ENGLISH (true)

     * for Swahili
     > #define IS_ENGLISH (false)

 4. Main App
+* copy the resources as described above
 * change line 31 of Classes/Managers/LanguageManager.cpp
     * for English
     > auto defaultLang = LanguageType::ENGLISH;